lgastako/cargo/README.md

     Copying: /Users/john/src/whisper/static/js/jquery.min.js
          to: /Users/john/src/new-web-project/jquery.min.js

+Cargo will automatically search the entire directory tree specified (in this case /Users/john/src) and find all copies of any files you want.
+It then selects the most common version of each file using file size.

 Or maybe I know I have one and only one `mime.types` file somewhere under etc but I don't feel like hunting for it: